 PR VS. MARKETING: WHAT IS THE DIFFERENCE?

 Rhett Power: What’s the difference?
-I think that you brought that up, and I want to be very clear about what that difference is.
-PR versus the marketing firm.
-Because I think that term is really confusing sometimes to people.
+I think that you brought that up, and I want to be very clear about what that difference is when referring to PR versus a marketing firm because I think that term is really confusing sometimes to people.
 I know it is for clients I work with sometimes.

 Kris Ruby: Is it the difference between PR and marketing, is that what you’re asking?

-Rhett Power: Well, the terms of like, if I’m hiring, you hear marketing PR lumped together quite often.
+Rhett Power: Well, you hear marketing PR lumped together quite often.
 For a small business person or a leader, that’s not a marketing-focused leader.
 I think sometimes those departments or companies have marketing PR departments.
 Right?
 And to me, they’re distinctly different things.